jacobkap/crimebythenumbers/docs/reading-writing-data.md

 library(haven)
 ```

-`haven` follows the same syntax for each data type and is the same as with `read_csv()` - for each data type we simply include the file name (in quotes, with the extension) and designate an name to be assigned the data.
+`haven` follows the same syntax for each data type and is the same as with `read_csv()` - for each data type we simply include the file name (in quotes, with the extension) and designate a name to be assigned the data.

-Like with `read_csv()` the functions to read data through `haven` all start with `read_` and end with the extension you're reading in.
+Like with `read_csv()`, the functions to read data through `haven` all start with `read_` and end with the extension you're reading in.

   * `read_dta()` - Stata file, extension ".dta"
   * `read_sas()` - SAS file, extension ".sas"
   * `read_sav()` - SPSS file, extension ".sav"

-To read the data as a .dta format we can copy the code to read it as a .csv but change .csv to .dta.
+To read the data as a .dta format we can copy the code above that read in the .csv file but change .csv to .dta and change the function from `read_csv()` to `read_dta()`.

 ```r